AmazingAng/WTF-Solidity/Languages/en/01_HelloWeb3_en/readme.md

 ## WTF is Solidity?

-Solidity is the programming language for Ethereum's virtual machine (EVM), used in smart contract development.
-I believe that Solidity is an important skill to navigate the on-chain ecosystems and projects.
-Blockchain projects are mostly open source and once you understand the underlying code, you are better equipped to avoid rugpull and shady projects.
+`Solidity` is a programming language used for creating smart contracts on the Ethereum Virtual Machine (EVM).
+It's a necessary skill for working on blockchain projects.
+Moreover, as many of them are open-source, understanding the code can help in avoiding money-losing projects.

-Solidity has 2 features:
+`Solidity` has two characteristics:

-1. Object-oriented.
+1. Object-oriented: After learning it, you can use it to make money by finding the right projects.
-2. High-level: If you can write smart contract in Solidity, you are the first class citizen of Ethereum.
+2. Advanced: If you can write smart contract in Solidity, you are the first class citizen of Ethereum.

 ## Development tool: Remix